danh21/8051_Basic_Projects_ASM/README.md

     - create_Pulse:
         + Version 1: the highest possible frequency, duty cycle is 25%.
         + Version 2: the highest possible frequency, duty cycle is 50%.
+        + Version 3: frequency is 100KHz, duty cycle is 50%.